JaredLBailey/JaredLBailey.github.io/_posts/2024-08-26-Leaflink-Robot-Plant.md

 At the heart of Leaflink is a Raspberry Pi, which serves as the central processing unit of the entire system.
 This compact yet powerful device orchestrates all the sensors and actuators, ensuring seamless interaction between various components and effective management of the plant’s environment.

-# Smart Light Management <a name="light"></a>

-Plants need the right amount of light to thrive.
-Leaflink addresses this need with a light sensor.
-When the sensor detects that light levels are too low, it triggers LED lights encircling the plant, mimicking natural sunlight to ensure optimal growth conditions.

-# Environmental Monitoring <a name="environment"></a>
+# Sensors <a name="sensors"></a>

 Maintaining the ideal environment for plant growth is crucial.
-Leaflink uses s temperature and humidity sensor to continuously monitor and log these conditions.
+Leaflink uses a temperature and humidity sensor to continuously monitor and log these conditions.
 To provide actionable insights, we incorporated a LangChain agent that performs sophisticated graphing, statistical analysis, and predictive modeling.
 This allows users to anticipate environmental changes and adjust care routines proactively.

-# Soil Moisture and Watering System <a name="water"></a>
+Plants need the right amount of light to thrive.
+Leaflink addresses this need with a light sensor.
+When the sensor detects that light levels are too low during datime hours, the system triggers LED lights encircling the plant, mimicking natural sunlight to ensure optimal growth conditions.

 The system includes a soil moisture sensor that detects when the soil is too dry.
-When moisture levels drop below a certain threshold, Leaflink activates a motorized water pump to deliver water, ensuring your plant always has the right hydration.
+When moisture levels drop below a predetermined threshold, Leaflink activates a motorized water pump to deliver water.
+This system ensures your plant always has the right hydration.

-# Automated Feeding <a name="food"></a>

 In addition to watering, Leaflink manages plant nutrition through a motorized plant feeder controlled by a servo motor.
 This feature ensures that your plant receives regular, measured doses of nutrients, promoting robust growth and vitality.

-# Master and Subordinate LLMs <a name="llms"></a>
+# Master and Subordinate Agents <a name="agents"></a>

-Leaflink employs a master large language model (LLM) to coordinate various lower-level LLMs.
-These subordinate models handle specific tasks such as searching the internet for plant care tips, generating graphs and statistics, and performing retrieval-augmented generation (RAG) lookups for detailed plant information.
-The master LLM also manages motor controls and interprets voice commands, translating them into JSON directives to operate the system’s components efficiently.
+Leaflink employs a master agent to coordinate various lower-level agents.
+These subordinate agents handle specific tasks such as searching the internet for plant care tips, generating graphs and statistics, and performing retrieval augmented generation (RAG) lookups for detailed plant information.
+The master agent manages motor controls and interprets voice commands, translating them into JSON directives to operate the system’s components efficiently.

 # Voice Interaction <a name="voice"></a>